-Multiport I2C breakout for MKR Arduinos with multiple connection options and optional EEPROMDesigned by Red Hunter, Ships from United States of America
+Multiport I2C breakout for MKR Arduinos with multiple connection options and optional EEPROMDesigned by Red Hunter in United States of America

 What is it?
 This is a versatile I2C breakout shield for the new MKR Arduinos.
 Featuring up to 7 ports in both 0.1" pin and Seeed Grove format, with some ports available sideways to be accessible wh...Read More…